Cloufield/GWASTutorial/06_Association_tests/README.md

 ## Visualization

-To visualize the sumstats, we will create Manhattan plot, QQ plot and regional plot.
+To visualize the sumstats, we will create the Manhattan plot, QQ plot and regional plot.

 Please check for codes : [Visualization using gwaslab](https://cloufield.github.io/GWASTutorial/Visualization/)